mambiux/LLAMA.CPP-ROCm/README.md

 # LLAMA.CPP-ROCm

-🔥 Unleashing Llama.cpp on AMD Ryzen APU: Experimental AI Inference Server 🔥

 🚀 AI Inference Server Guide: Optimized on Ryzen 7 5700U on Ubuntu 24 🧠⚡
+🔥 Unleashing Llama.cpp on ROCm AMD Ryzen APU: Experimental AI Inference Server 🔥

 A step-by-step guide to setting up llama.cpp with ROCm on AMD APUs with awesome performance